 ♻️ Skip plastic straws!
 Alternatively, use a bamboo straw or a stainless-steel one that could be washed after every use.

 ♻️ Avoid buying drinks in plastic bottles, like water and juice.
 Serve tap water or filtered water in glass jugs.
 Make your own drinks at home, like different kinds of juices, to avoid buying ready-made ones from the store that only come in plastic.
 Also, sometimes you could find drinks in glass bottles from grocery stores that could be re-used once finished.

-♻️ A big problem with holding receptions is all the leftover food.
+♻️ A major challenge with holding receptions is all the leftover food.
 To avoid wasting this, store the leftovers!
 Avoid using plastic Tupperware’s for storing the food, and use glass containers or jars instead.
 Also, avoid using plastic/aluminum foil for covering the food.
 Saving food will not only reduce waste but save you money as well.

 Freeze and keep for the times you don’t have time to cook.
 You can freeze foods stored in glass jars and even cloth napkins.

-In Palestine, there’s also an option of giving away food to local charities and organizations that could easily be found in different locations.
+In Palestine, there are options of giving away food to local charities and organizations that could easily be found in different locations.